Biniyam-Belay/git-test/README.md

 # git-test
 hey hey there this is from ubuntu.
+NOW NO and W